segmentio/segment-docs/src/getting-started/03-planning-full-install.md

 title: Planning a Full Installation
 ---

-Now that we've shown you Segment in action, let's step back and think through what a full implementation of Segment for your organization would look like.
-We know that figuring out what events to track in Segment can feel overwhelming.
+Now that you've seen Segment in action, step back and think through what a full implementation of Segment for your organization would look like.
+Figuring out what events to track in Segment can feel overwhelming.
 You should expect this planning process to have the following steps:

 <!-- TOC depthFrom:1 depthTo:2 withLinks:1 updateOnSave:1 orderedList:0 -->